wdk-docs/pymdown-extensions-docs/documents/src/markdown/extensions/snippets.md

 ## Overview

-Snippets is an extension to insert markdown or HTML snippets into another markdown file.
+Snippets 是将 markdown 或 HTML 片段插入到另一个 markdown 文件的扩展。
 Snippets is great for situations where you have content you need to insert into multiple documents.
 For instance, this document keeps all its hyperlinks in a separate file and then includes those hyperlinks at the bottom of a document via Snippets.
 If a link needs to be updated, it can be updated in one location instead of updating them in multiple files.

 Snippets is run as a preprocessor, so if a snippet is found in a fenced code block etc., it will still get processed.